 Northfield Pet Food Shelf

 The Northfield Pet Food Shelf addresses the need for pet ownership among low-income families in the Northfield, Minn. area to be more affordable and accessible.
-Working in collaboration with the local food shelf, we offer free pet food and essential equipment.
-Our goal is preserve the benefits of the deep bond between families and their beloved animal companions.
+Working in collaboration with the local food shelf, Community Action Center, we offer free pet food and essential equipment.
+We believe that every family who wishes to enjoy a companion animal should be supported in doing so.
+Our goal is preserving the benefits of the deep bond between families and their beloved animal companions.

 We have two donation drop-off spots for community members to bring donations of cat or dog food bags/cans (bags can be open or closed but not expired) as well as new or gently used equipment (leashes, collars, harnesses, head halters, sweaters).
 For larger equipment (crates, gates, play pens, etc.), please contact Shahar Fearing at 507.649.0745 to arrange drop off.